Catherine de' Medici: Birth and upbringing

 Catherine de' Medici was born Caterina Maria Romula de' Medici on 13 April 1519 in Florence, Republic of Florence, the only child of Lorenzo de' Medici, Duke of Urbino, and his wife, Madeleine de la Tour d'Auvergne, the countess of Boulogne.
 The young couple had been married the year before at Amboise as part of the alliance between King Francis I of France and Lorenzo's uncle Pope Leo X against the Holy Roman Emperor Maximilian I. According to a contemporary chronicler, when Catherine was born, her parents were "as pleased as if it had been a boy".

 Within a month of Catherine's birth, both her parents were dead: Madeleine died on 28 April of puerperal fever, and Lorenzo died on 4 May.
 King Francis wanted Catherine to be raised at the French court, but Pope Leo refused, claiming he wanted her to marry Ippolito de' Medici.
 Leo made Catherine Duchess of Urbino but annexed most of the Duchy of Urbino to the Papal States, permitting Florence to keep only the Fortress of San Leo.
 It was only after Leo's death in 1521, that his successor, Adrian VI, restored the duchy to its rightful owner, Francesco Maria I della Rovere.

 Catherine was first cared for by her paternal grandmother, Alfonsina Orsini.
 After Alfonsina's death in 1520, Catherine joined her cousins and was raised by her aunt, Clarice de' Medici.
 The death of Pope Leo in 1521 briefly interrupted Medici power until Cardinal Giulio de' Medici was elected Pope Clement VII in 1523.
 Clement housed Catherine in the Palazzo Medici Riccardi in Florence, where she lived in state.
 The Florentine people called her duchessina ("the little duchess"), in deference to her unrecognised claim to the Duchy of Urbino.

 In 1527, the Medici were overthrown in Florence by a faction opposed to the regime of Clement's representative, Cardinal Silvio Passerini, and Catherine was taken hostage and placed in a series of convents.
 The final one, the Santissima Annunziata delle Murate was her home for three years.
 Mark Strage described these years as "the happiest of her entire life".
-Clement had no choice but to crown Charles of Habsburg as Holy Roman Emperor in return for his help in retaking the city.
+Clement had no choice but to crown Charles of Austria as Holy Roman Emperor in return for his help in retaking the city.
 In October 1529, Charles's troops laid siege to Florence.
-As the siege dragged on, voices called for Catherine to be killed and exposed naked and chained to the city walls.
-Some even suggested that she be handed over to the troops to be used for their sexual gratification.
+As the siege dragged on, voices called for the 10-year-old Catherine to be killed, stripped naked and chained to the city walls.
+Some even suggested that she be handed over to the troops to be raped.
 The city finally surrendered on 12 August 1530.
 Clement summoned Catherine from her beloved convent to join him in Rome where he greeted her with open arms and tears in his eyes.
 Then he set about the business of finding her a husband.